 |Fly Score = 284||winner ⇒||Drive Score = 208|

 Enter the total number of travelers.
 This will be used to calculate the sum of plane tickets for everyone, as well as the number of cars you need if you're planning a road trip.
 We assume a max of 4 passengers per car, but you can change the number of cars if your situation is different.

-We estimated the cheapest price for a round trip plane ticket from YUL to LGA at $590.
+We estimated the cheapest price for a round trip plane ticket from YUL to JFK at $253.
 Want to search for a better deal?

 Or if you want to do a more detailed search, you can use the form at the top left of the page to search for flights, hotels, rental cars, and vacation packages.
 Once you find the best price for your flight, enter it here:

 The total airfare is calculated automatically.
 To change this number, adjust the number of travelers or the cheapest airfare.